billycastelli/WeatherNotify/README.md

 # WeatherNotify
-Sends text based weather alerts
+Python program that sends text based weather alerts using Wunderground and Twilio APIs.

 All weather information is provided by the Weather Underground API, for more information visit: https://www.wunderground.com/weather/api/d/docs